conqp/amd-sfh-hid-dkms/README.rst

 On some systems, the sensor hub has not been programmed with information about the sensors active on the device.
 This would result in no sensors being activated and no HID devices being spawned by the driver.
-The driver alrady has some quirks for such devices, that automatically compensate for this by DMI matching and returning an appropriate sensor mask for the respective device.
+The driver already has quirks for some devices, that automatically compensate for this by DMI matching and returning an appropriate sensor mask for the respective device.
-You may also manually activate the respective sensors, byloading the module `amd-sfh` with the kernel parameter `sensor_mask=<int>`.
+You can also activate the respective sensors manually, byloading the module `amd-sfh` with the kernel parameter `sensor_mask=<int>`.
 Available sensors are: